 This makes juicing one of the best ways to absorb quality enzymes, vitamins, minerals, and antioxidants into your system.

-Okay, I just took the long way around to say something super simple.
+OK, I just took a long way around to say something super simple.
 Juicing is healthy, nutritious, easy and fun.

 So grab yourself one of the juicers we’ve reviewed here and get juicing baby!